hbish/conf-perf-testing-crypto-exchange/slides/04-performance-engineering.md

 <!-- note
 - My personal view is, YES but only if you have the capability to cleanup the data,

-- because production is production, youre not going to have another environment that is like for like with production in terms of deployed software version, especially in a microservices architecture, the data and also monitoring that exists
+- because production is production, youre not going to have another environment that is like for like with production in terms of deployed software version, the data and also monitoring that exists

-- In lieu of a cleanup process then the next best thing is to have a environment that is production like, but the caveat there is, its still not production but it will give you a good enough indicator.
+- In lieu of a cleanup process then the next best thing is to have a environment that is production like, but the caveat there is, its still not production but hopefully it will give you a good enough indicator.
 -->
 ## Test in Production?
 ### Yes, only if you can cleanup the data